Netcentric/accesscontroltool/docs/ApplyConfig.md

 The AC Tool also handles a [composite node store](https://jackrabbit.apache.org/oak/docs/nodestore/compositens.html) repository correctly (it will automatically only run with paths that are not ready-only).

 The avoid overhead for the case a configuration has already been applied, an md5 checksum is created over all configuration files and the configuration is only applied for the case the checksum has changed.

+### AEM as a Cloud Service

+[AEM as a Cloud Service](https://www.adobe.com/marketing/experience-manager/cloud-service.html) is a Sling Feature Model-based setup.
+When using the AC Tool with that setup no changes are required except to use the latest version of the AC Tool that supports it:

+* For local development using the SDK, keep the [install hook](ApplyConfig.md#installation-hook) configured as is (this will help to automatically apply the config upon local installations).
+In the cloud, the install hook is automatically skipped.
+* For cloud installation (incl. production deployment), the [startup hook](ApplyConfig.md#startup-hook) will automatically become active.
+Use [Touch UI](ApplyConfig.md#touch-ui) to validate your results there.

 ## Upload Listener Service

 The Upload Listener Service allows to automatically apply the configuration upon changes in the yaml files in CRX.
 It registers a JCR listener per configured path in `AC Tool Installation Service` and applies the corresponding changes with a configured delay (to aggregate multiple change events into installation).
 By default it is disabled.